-- Freeview+ / FreeviewHD Record: Lets you record live programmes for later viewing, or pause and rewind live TV.
+If you use a Freeview recorder box (more on that below), you can record live programmes for later viewing, or pause and rewind live TV.
 Using the EPG, you can also set recordings up to eight days in advance.

 How do I get Freeview on my TV?

 To get over-the-air Freeview channels on your TV (as opposed to watching Freeview channels online – which is a different matter), you need these things: